cortext/crawtext/README.md

 `python crawtext.py --help`

-You can also ask for pull request here http://github.com/cortext/crawtext/, we will be happy to answer to any configuration problem or desired featured.
+You can also ask for pull request here http://github.com/cortext/crawtextV2/, we will be happy to answer to any configuration problem or desired features.

 Getting started